 All Sisters of Mercy trace their roots to their founder, Mother Catherine McAuley.
 Catherine recognized the many needs of people who were economically poor in early nineteenth century Ireland and determined that she and women like her could make a difference.

-Spending her inheritance, she opened the first House of Mercy on Lower Baggot Street in Dublin, Ireland on September 24, 1827, a place to shelter and educate women and girls.
+Spending her inheritance, she opened the first House of Mercy on Lower Baggot Street in Dublin, Ireland on September 24, 1827, as a place to shelter and educate women and girls.
 Impressed by her good works and the importance of continuity in her ministry, the Archbishop of Dublin advised her to establish a religious congregation.
-Three years later on December 12, 1831, Catherine and her companions became the first Sisters of Mercy.
+Three years later on December 12, 1831, Catherine and her companions became the Sisters of Mercy.

 48th & Woolworth

 After years of planning and careful design by the Sisters, Mercy High School officially opened on November 2, 1955 with 675 students: over 150 students from St. John's, over 300 from St. Mary's, and over 200 in Mercy’s first freshmen class.
 This event marked the triumph of years of fundraising efforts to create a new, modern high school campus for Mercy Girls.
 Through the years, the school has undergone transformations and renovations.
 These include incorporating the Sisters' convent as new classrooms and adding an athletic center, a performing arts center, chapel for the entire student body, dining hall, and new front plaza.